All posts

 Connect a generator to your database and let it read the schema.
 Seedfast inspects tables, columns, foreign keys, and constraints, then produces INSERT statements in topological order — no seed files to write or maintain.
 For a detailed comparison of approaches, see Synthetic Test Data.

 Test data generation is any process that creates data for software testing.
-It ranges from hand-written INSERT statements to AI tools that read your database schema and produce thousands of valid, connected rows automatically.
+It ranges from hand-written INSERT statements to schema-aware tools that read your database and produce thousands of valid, connected rows automatically.
 The goal: realistic data that surfaces real bugs without using production records.

 Seedfast handles test data generation for your PostgreSQL schema — connect once, and it generates a valid, connected dataset in one command.
-No seed files, no factories, no maintenance.
+No seed files, no factories, no PII pipeline to secure, and no production database to connect to.

-Seed your first database in under 5 minutes → Installs via Homebrew or npm.
+Connect Seedfast to your schema → Installs via Homebrew or npm.
 Free trial, no credit card required.